UPDATED 23rd July 21

 Can I use club boats?

 Yes – it will be possible to book club boats for personal use.
-Please continue to use the online booking system to make your reservation (see link).
+Please continue to use the online booking system to make your reservation (see here).
+To make your donation for the use of club boats see here (you will need to log into your webcollect account)..
 Sails and foils are stored in the container, which can be accessed with a club gate key.
 Please ensure only one person enters the container per time (refer to the ground rules and risk assessment for use of club boats)

 Can I use Club Windsurfs?